-I have worn a skirt nearly every single day since mid-July.
+I have worn a skirt nearly every single day since July 16, 2016.
 I see the curiosity in people’s eyes, but I am surprised by how few ask me questions directly.
 This is, after all, the deep south far from international megatropolises like Miami, Los Angeles, and New York where cultural anomalies are more common.
 Recently, a librarian lamented that I had not kept a blog of my experience and this led me to think that just maybe the public at large might be interested in the underlying social argument.

 As a starter, I deny that the skirt is an exclusively feminine garment.
 Jaden Smith, Marc Jacobs, and Jared Leto regularly wear skirts and skirt-like garments, as do countless Scotsmen, Japanese, Indonesians, Fijians, Samoans, and roughly one billion Indian and Arab men.
 The women’s liberation movement, in fact, argued that gender equality afforded women as much right as men to wear pants in the workplace.
 Workplaces, in turn, shape the culture of industrialized nations.